Hello, welcome to my webpage. My name is Yang Chen, and I am currently a researcher at the University of California, Irvine.

-My research covers multiple aspects of the Earth and the climate system, and involves many phenomena in the atmosphere, ocean, and land.
-I am particularly interested in the relationships between wildfires and climate, as well as the impacts of fires on air quality and the terrestrial ecosystem.
+My research focuses on multiple aspects of the Earth and climate system, including processes in the atmosphere, ocean, and land.
+In particular, I study wildfires: their characterization using remote sensing and other datasets, their relationships with climate, and their impacts on air quality and terrestrial ecosystems.

-Thanks again for the visit!
-Any suggestions on my research and this webpage are very welcome.
+Thank you for visiting!
+Feedback on my research and this webpage is always welcome.

 Best wishes,